ChiefWoof/Updated-Leaderboard-Bot/src/documentation/_pages_for_everyone/_gdGlobalRanks.md

 ### Global Leaderboard

 This is the first official rank section.
 Since it's creation, it has been adjusted to only rank players from 1001+, inclusively.
 Players are able to join this section after reaching 500 stars.
-Addition to this section is done when it is refreshed which is done <u>manually by RobTop</u> usually within a 2-week period
+Players are and adjusted in the section when refreshed which is done __manually by RobTop__ usually (not always) within a 2-week period

 ### Top 1000 Leaderboard